-Some companies clearly indicated that they have specifically installed capacitor banks, replaced conductors, installed new source or distribution substations, managed the charter and optimised future network planning with the objective of reducing technical losses.
+Certain companies have indicated clearly that they have specifically-installed capacitor banks, replaced conductors, installed new source or distribution substations, managed the charter and optimised the future planning of the network.
+The end goal being with the objective of reducing technical losses.

-Only a limited number of companies mentioned implementing measures to install high-efficiency transformers, phase rebalancing on LV feeders, optimisation of separation peaks and controlling demand.
+Only a limited number of companies mentioned implementing measures to install high-efficiency transformers, phase rehaling the LV feeders, optimisation of separation peaks and controlling demand.
 These activities are certainly opportunities to be taken into consideration in the future.

-Prepayment and smart meters play a special role in distribution losses.
-Although their installation is not directly a measure to reduce technical losses, there is a very clear consensus among all companies that the installation of these meters makes a significant contribution to this.

-Several companies mentioned their installation as either a localised or generalised measure for the reduction of both technical and non-technical losses.
+Pre-paid and smart meters represent a very special place within the technical distribution losses.
+Although installing them is not a direct measure to reduce technical losses, there is a consensus amongst all distribution companies that the installation of these meters lends itself strongly to it.
+Several companies mentioned their installation as either a localised or generalised measure to reduce both technical and non-technical losses.
 Meter work such as the installation of pre-paid meters, or replacing defective meters are purely non-technical measures in general.

 There are different strategies for placing these meters between the companies.
 Some follow a strategy of general installation of smart meters, others choose to combine these meters with pre-payment meters.
 It was not possible, within the framework of the data received, to go into greater detail on impact of smart meters compared to other meters.
-It should also be noted that during the videoconference forum held in August 2020, the participants had expressed a clear interest in smart meters and that the main difficulty was the source to fund them.
+It should also be noted that during the vide-oconference forum held in August 2020, the participants had expressed a clear interest in smart meters and that the main difficulty was the source to fund them.